Skyepulse/FluidSimulatorGame/README.md

 ## Overview

-GlassOverFlow is a real-time 2D fluid simulation game developed by a team of three enthusiasts.
+GlassOverFlow is a real-time 2D fluid simulation game developed by a team of three enthusiasts for the IGR205 course.
 The game is built from scratch using the OpenGL API.
+The technical report can be found [here](https://www.overleaf.com/read/jrjpbczqsnwh#1b5051).

 ## Description